DrFair/fair-twitch/README.md

 To use it you first need to register a Twitch developer application to get a client ID.

-You can do that on the [Twitch connections page](https://www.twitch.tv/settings/connections).
+You can do that on the [Twitch Developer Apps Dashboard](https://glass.twitch.tv/console/apps).

 When you have a client ID, you can start a simple API client like this: